Kitchen hood

 A kitchen hood, exhaust hood, hood fan, extractor hood, or range hood is a device containing a mechanical fan that hangs above the stove or cooktop in the kitchen.
 It removes airborne grease, combustion products, fumes, smoke, heat, and steam from the air by evacuation of the air and filtration.

 In commercial kitchens exhaust hoods are often used in combination with fire suppression devices so that fumes from a grease fire are properly vented and the fire is put out quickly.
 Commercial vent hoods may also be combined with a fresh air fan that draws in exterior air, circulating it with the cooking fumes, which is then drawn out by the hood.

 In most exhaust hoods, a filtration system removes grease (the grease trap) and other particles.
 Although many vent hoods exhaust air to the outside, some recirculate the air to the kitchen.
 In a recirculating system, filters may be used to remove odors in addition to the grease.

+Names

 The device is known as an extractor hood in the United Kingdom, as a range hood in the United States, and as a rangehood in Australia.
 It is also called a stove hood, hood fan, cooker hood, vent hood, or ventilation hood.
 Other names include cooking canopy, extractor fan, fume extractor, and electric chimney.

 Description

 An extractor hood consists of three main components: a skirt or capture panel to contain the rising gases (also known as the "effluent plume"), a grease filter, and a fan for ventilation.
 Extractor hoods may be ducted (or vented) or ductless (or recirculating).
 Ducted hoods blow the gases to the outdoors; ductless hoods filter the air, often using activated charcoal, to remove odor and smoke particles from the air and then release the cleaned air back into the kitchen.
+Larger hood overhangs are recommended to help contain cooking fires within the area protected by the fire suppression system.

+Exhaust hoods almost always include built-in lighting to illuminate the cooking surface.
+Extractor hood controls are typically electronic, though some low-end models use electromechanical controls.
+Extractor hoods with electronic controls can offer remote control, motorized height adjustment, thermal sensor, overheat protection, boost mode, delayed shut-off, filter cleaning reminder, active noise cancellation, temperature display, user presets (memory), and so on.
+Extractor hoods may be made from a variety of materials, including stainless steel, copper, bronze, nickel silver, zinc, tempered glass, wood, aluminum, brass, heat-resistant plastics, and more.
+NFPA 96 Standard for Ventilation Control and Fire Protection of Commercial Cooking says that mesh filters shall not be used.
+It requires that "Listed" grease filters shall be tested in accordance with UL 1046, Standard for Grease Filters for Exhaust Ducts.

+Hood air flow is measured in liters per second (L/s), cubic meters per second (m^{3}/s), or cubic feet per minute (cfm).
+Energy efficiency is evaluated based on the power consumption relative to airflow output, encouraging the use of energy-efficient DC (direct current) motors and electronically commutated motors (ECMs) in modern range hoods.